 Reviews of the Quality Arrangements in Colleges and Universities

 The government, on behalf of the public, has an interest in making sure that the education that happens at colleges and universities is as good as possible.
-To do this, it has set up two agencies which oversee quality processes – Education Scotland in colleges, and the Quality Assurance Agency in universities.
+To do this, there are two agencies that exist to oversee quality processes – Education Scotland in colleges, and the Quality Assurance Agency in universities.
 Each of these agencies oversee particular principles, guidelines and processes, and these are often referred to as the ‘Quality Arrangements’.

 The current set of Quality Arrangements have been in place since 2003.
-The college and university sectors review their respective arrangements every few years, and this year both sets are being reviewed, but in slightly different ways.
+The college and university sectors review their respective arrangements every few years, and both have undergone a review over the last couple of years.

-In December 2016 the Scottish Funding Council published the new quality arrangements for colleges.
+In December 2016, the new quality arrangements for colleges were published by the Scottish Funding Council.
 Arrangements for assuring and improving the quality of provision and services in Scotland’s colleges sets out how colleges should develop their annual Evaluative Report and Enhancement Plan.
 These evaluate colleges’ progress against Education Scotland's new quality framework How good is our college? and against colleges’ regional outcome agreements.

 The new arrangements come after significant change in the college sector following regionalisation and the implementation of Developing the Young Workforce and the senior phase of Curriculum for Excellence.
-These new arrangements are designed to take account of this landscape and intend to:
+These new arrangements are designed to take account of this landscape and are intended to:

 - Integrate with SFC outcome agreement monitoring.